 Having a plan can help restore your sense of control and leave you with more energy to cope with the rest of the process.
 But keep it flexible, because things will change.
-Start by making a list of everything you need to do -- breaking it up into small parts can make things less daunting -- and then prioritizing.
-And don't forget the cardinal rule of management: Delegate whenever possible.
+Start by making a list of everything you need to do — breaking it up into small parts can make things less daunting — then prioritize the list.
+And don’t forget the cardinal rule of management: Delegate whenever possible.

 Know the Facts About Your Diagnosis and Treatment

-Before you approach colleagues, talk to your doctor specifically about the ways that your illness can affect your career.
+Before you approach colleagues, talk to your doctor specifically about the ways that your illness might affect your career.
 Here are a few helpful tips to smooth the process:

 - Tell your doctor exactly what your job entails and any unique circumstances you’ll be coping with.

 - If work is a priority, let your doctor know that it’s important for you to make decisions that will benefit your health and your job whenever possible.